Paulina Is Leaving

 Paulina is Leaving (Paulina s'en va) is a 1969 French drama film written and directed by André Téchiné, starring Bulle Ogier and Marie-France Pisier.
 It marked Téchiné's debut as a director.
-It remains Téchiné's less known film, since it was only very briefly release to theaters in 1975, six years after its premiered at the Venice Film Festival.
+It remains Téchiné's less known film, since it was only very briefly released to theaters in 1975, six years after its premiered at the Venice Film Festival.
 It has neither rereleased nor ever transferred to video.

 The title refers to Paulina leaving both the household she shared with her brothers and the world of sanity.
 The film was partially inspired by Jean Pierre Melville’s 1950 adaptation of Jean Cocteau’s Les Enfants Terribles.

 Plot

 Paulina leaves the apartment where she lives with her two brothers, Nicolas and Olivier.
-Her departure is mark by chaotic and sometimes violent confrontations.
+Her departure is marked by chaotic and sometimes violent confrontations.
 In a café, she meets a mysterious stranger who works in a nearby psychiatric clinic.
 There, she is introduced by a nurse and made to answer a questionnaire which she views on a cinema screen, the words printed on a purple background.

 Meanwhile, a civil conflict seems to be raging, with checkpoints, sounds of shooting and the reappearance of Nicholas in chains.
 He is allowed to visit Paulina at the clinic but is carted off the next day as a deserter, having told Paulina that Oliver has left for the forest to join a rebel group.
 Paulina is then sold by the clinic to a brothel, which is the only functioning institution and extant building in the town and which is presided over by Hortense, a former opera singer, and the old uncle.
 Here Paulina is subjected to endless philosophizing by the uncle in a room containing a massive globe of the world, and is encouraged by Hortense to participate in a cocktail party, which she refuses.

 Paulina meets up again with Nicholas in a ruined town, but is then seen looking for Hortense again, only to be driven off through the forest by a mysterious man.